 Greens Pool and Elephant Rocks are two very special beaches located in an area of Western Australia known as the Rainbow Coast.
 That name alone should have been a giveaway that this was going to be something special.

 After a very, wet long drive from Margaret River taking the best part of a day we reached the turnoff to Williams Bay National Park.
 We toyed with the idea of driving right on by and coming back another day but the forecast was similar for our entire time in the region so we decided to push ahead and see if the rain would break for us.

 Williams Bay National Park is located 15km from the small south-west town of Denmark.
 I must be honest, we barely noticed anything in Denmark, and I regretted not allowing enough time to explore here, but we only had a week in the region and the beauty of the area called for some tough decisions.

 The park made our travel radar after our daughter visited a few years back and returned with photos of stunning beaches that looked more like they belonged in Queensland than Western Australia.
-Still, even with these images in our mind, and despite the bad weather we were lost for words when we finally arrived.
+Even with these images in our minds, and despite the lousy weather, we were lost for words when we finally arrived.